 Add Code to eBay

-is to paste the code directly into the online listing editor.
+To use your template on eBay, paste the code directly into the HTML tab of eBay's online description editor.

-Personal use: For personal use in your own auctions,
+Personal use: For personal use in your own listings,

 you may use and hotlink to the background icons this tool adds to your template,

 provided the copyright notice remains intact.
 For your convenience,

 the graphics may be rehosted on your own server for continued use